 There is an increasing need for professionals who have the ability to plan, manage and implement practices that ensure the long-term integrity and use of resources that are created in digital form.
 This includes information professionals who are charged with digital collections, as well as those working within data-intensive jobs that have curation requirements (e.g. scientists, analysts, public officials).

-To complete the certificate, students to take five classes (15 credits) in addition to those required for the degree, three of which must count only toward the Certificate and two of which can be counted toward both the MSIS/MSLS and the Certificate.
+To complete the certificate, students must take five classes (15 credits) in addition to those required for the degree, three of which must count only toward the certificate and two of which can be counted toward both the MSIS/MSLS and the certificate.

 Certificate Required Courses (15 Credits):

 - INLS 465 Understanding Information Technology for Managing Digital Collections*

 - INLS 525: Electronic Records Management OR INLS 740: Digital Libraries: Principles & Applications

 - INLS 556: Introduction to Archives & Record Management

 - If pursuing the MSLS, INLS 582: Systems Analysis; if pursuing the MSIS, either INLS 513: Resource Selection and Evaluation OR INLS 755: Archival Appraisal

 - INLS 752: Digital Preservation and Access*

 * It is strongly recommended that students take this course early in their course of study.